Olde Richmond, Philadelphia

+Geography

 The neighborhood is bounded by East Lehigh Avenue to the northeast, the Delaware River to the east, Trenton Avenue to the northwest and York Street to the southwest.
+The boundary between the neighborhood and East Kensington roughly aligns with the boundaries of the Kensington District and the Richmond District before Philadelphia's Act of Consolidation.

-Some consider Frankford Avenue to be the northwestern boundary of the neighborhood, however general consensus among residents is that those who live northwest of Trenton Avenue live in Kensington.
+Some consider Frankford Avenue to be the western boundary of the neighborhood (as it was before the Act of Consolidation).
+However, both Olde Richmond's and East Kensington's official community organizations today consider Trenton Avenue to be the boundary between East Kensington and Olde Richmond.

 Some area residents refer to a small section or portion of Olde Richmond as "Cione", which refers to the Cione Playground and Recreation Center, which is located at 2600 Aramingo Avenue.
 Other sections of the neighborhood have been referred to as “Flatiron”, the section west of Aramingo Ave. named after a triangular or flatiron-shaped lot formed by the intersections of Cumberland Ave, Almond St, and Moyer St, and “Richmond”, the section east of Aramingo Ave. extending to the Delaware River.
 The neighborhood has also been known to Catholic residents as “Saint Anne’s”, referencing St. Anne Catholic Church and the Catholic Parish system.
 Adjacent neighborhoods are Port Richmond to the northeast, Kensington to the northwest, and Fishtown to the south/southwest.

 Transportation

-Mass Transit
+Mass transit

-The Southeastern Pennsylvania Transportation Authority (SEPTA) offers regular bus routes that easily connect Olde Richmond to Center City, West Philadelphia, South Philadelphia, and the Northeast.
+SEPTA offers regular bus routes that easily connect Olde Richmond to Center City, West Philadelphia, South Philadelphia, and the Northeast.
 SEPTA bus routes 15, 25, 39, 43, and 89 service the community.
 SEPTA Route 15, a surface line trolley running along Girard Avenue and Richmond Street, services the community; however Route 15 from the intersection of Frankford and Girard Avenues to the Westmoreland Loop is temporarily serviced by bus as portions of Richmond Street and Girard Avenue are affected by the construction at the Girard Avenue Interchange of U.S. Interstate 95.

-Rapid Transit
+Rapid transit

-Nearby rapid transit stops of the Market–Frankford Line (commonly referred to as the "EL" or the "Blue Line") include Spring Garden Station (connection to Route 25 and Route 43), Girard Station (connection to Route 15), Berks Station (connection to Route 3), and York–Dauphin Station (connection to Route 39 and Route 89).
+Nearby rapid transit stops of the Market–Frankford Line, commonly referred to as the "EL" or the "Blue Line", include Spring Garden Station (connection to Route 25 and Route 43), Girard Station (connection to Route 15), Berks Station (connection to Route 3), and York–Dauphin Station (connection to Route 39 and Route 89).